 Cody Chiuzan, PhD, Associate Professor, Institute of Health System Science, Feinstein Institutes for Medical Research, Northwell Health.
 Dr. Chiuzan’s research interests concern development of adaptive early-phase designs for oncology trials, and using real-world evidence to improve clinical outcomes and guide the transfer of knowledge among non-experimental studies.

 Jean Feng, PhD, Assistant Professor, Department of Epidemiology and Biostatistics, University of California, San Francisco.
 Dr. Feng's research interests include the interpretability and reliability of machine learning methods for biomedical applications, particularly those involving black-box models.

 Noah Simon, PhD, Associate Professor, Department of Biostatistics, School of Public Health, University of Washington.
 Dr. Simon’s methodological interests include computationally efficient methods for predictive modeling with high-dimensional, complex data, and the design of adaptive clinical trials.

-Summer 2023: The Machine Learning Boot Camp will ba hybrid setup with an in-person training at the Columbia Mailman School of Public Health (722 W. 168th Street in NYC) and simultaneously livestreamed for remote attendees on June 22-23, 2023 from 10am EDT - ~5pm EDT.
+Summer 2024: The Machine Learning Boot Camp will ba hybrid setup with an in-person training at the Columbia University Irving Medical Campus in NYC and simultaneously livestreamed for remote attendees.
 Please note this training is not a self-paced, pre-recorded online training.
 All training start and end times are in EDT.